YixunZG/v2/week09/hw/README.md

 * How does that correlate with the observed network utilization between nodes?

-The higher the network is, the time taken for a step is smaller.
+The higher the network utilization is, the time taken for a step is smaller unless the network hit bottleneck.

 ### Hints
 Your BLEU TB plot should look something like this: